ProAgileAB/agile-team-development/guides/Ground-Rules-and-Decision-Making.md

 With your fingers, show them the most important votes:

-3: I can live with this or I accept it
+3: I can live with this, or I accept it

 4: Good idea!

 5: Best idea ever I will really support this!

 2: I have something I want to say before we make the decision
-  - Ask if someone can propose a ground rule for today that will help make the day really valuable.When someone suggests something, facilitate decision making.
+  - Ask if someone can propose a ground rule for today that will help make the day really valuable.
+When someone suggests something, facilitate decision making.
   - If everyone votes 3 or more, it is decided.
 Celebrate how quick that was!
 With so many persons!
 Write it on the flipchart and repeat the procedure for some more proposals until someone votes less than 3
   - If one or more persons votes less than three, ask one of them if they can enhance the proposal so that it may get more support.
 Then facilitate a new round of voting around the new proposal.
 Repeat until something that the group can accept is reached.
 Kill any discussions and focus them no the proposal-vote-proposal...flow
   - If you want to get an interesting vote, ground rules for phones and laptops on tables can sometimes trigger some good and useful voting rounds